Edge SDK -- Quickstart Guide

 Your adapter is now running and ready to receive commands from the platform via gRPC.

-Step 8: Test with the Simulator
+Step 8: Test with grpcurl

 # Install grpcurl if needed